Creation of the Arts & Sciences Foundation, 1975

 On Dec.
-3, 1975, Archie K. Davis, William F. Little and Charles M. Shaffer signed the articles of incorporation of the new Arts and Sciences Foundation.
+3, 1975, Archie K. Davis, William F. Little and Charles M. Shaffer signed the articles of incorporation of the new Arts & Sciences Foundation.
 The Foundation’s first officers were: Frank Borden Hanes Sr., chair; Elizabeth Dowd, vice chair; James R. Gaskin, president; Wiliam F. Little, vice president; and Charles M. Shaffer, secretary/treasurer.

 The Foundation postponed formal fundraising efforts until the conclusion of the University’s first capital campaign.
 Margaret Harper became the first of many donors to the Foundation with a gift of $1,000.